 During Mensuration, one requires care and cleanliness, Sanitary Products are thus medical products that facilitate the same.

-Most widely used of these are Sanitary pads and Tampons, as we all know these two are products are made from absorbent material and facilitate leakage prevention for vaginal discharge.
+The most widely used of these are Sanitary pads and Tampons, as we all know these two products are made from absorbent material and facilitate leakage prevention for vaginal discharge.

 By definition sanitary products are medically approved products that are utilized for sanitary purposes.
 Thus, they aim to maintain cleanliness.
 Pads and Tampons are such products.
 These products, however, are not just used for sanitation alone, but at times even for medical emergencies and surgeries.